We've covered everything you need to know for this perception chapter to smash your exams.

 Design: Laboratory experiment

-Method: 26 university students volunteered to go 20 hours without any good and consume only water were recruited as participants.
+Method: 26 university students who volunteered to go 20 hours without any food and consume only water were recruited as participants.

 Conclusion: The conclusion drawn was that hunger can affect the way people perceive images of food which suggests motivation can affect perception.